-- Perform a hydrologic alteration analysis for the unimpaired, existing, and Proposed Project flow regimes in the select Project-affected stream segments. - Conduct a high flow/flood-frequency analysis for the different flow regimes in the select Project-affected stream segments. - Develop hydrology data for the lower Rush Creek and South Rush Creek channels near SR-158 to facilitate the evaluation of potential enhancements to address local flooding of residences during high-runoff events.
+- Conduct a high flow/flood-frequency analysis for the different flow regimes in the select Project-affected stream reaches. - Develop hydrology data for the lower Rush Creek and South Rush Creek channels near SR-158 to facilitate the evaluation of potential enhancements to address local flooding of residences during high-runoff events.

-- The study area for development of the Proposed Project, historical, existing, and unimpaired hydrology includes Project-affected stream segments (Table AQ 2-1 and Map AQ 2-1).
+- The study area for development of the Proposed Project, historical, existing, and unimpaired hydrology includes Project-affected stream reaches (Table AQ 2-1 and Map AQ 2-1).
 The locations for the hydrological alteration analyses and high flow/flood-frequency analyses are also included in Table AQ 2-1 and Map AQ 2-1. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study.